jozsefmorrissey/node-server/services/debug-gui/README.md

   - id - process unique identifier typically set by the key 'DebugGui.debug' auto detected via parameter or cookie.
 With a preference for parameter, since it is more clearly visible to the user.
-  - Cookie - Click the cookie to create to activate debugging.
+  - Cookie - Click the cookie to create and activate debugging.
-  - Logging Window - The window of time you wish in which you wish to view logs.
+  - Logging Window - The number of seconds in the past in which you wish to view logs.
   - Copy Html Report - Adds a valid html to the clipboard with the current logs attached.